John Smelcer’s Ethnicity, the University of Alaska Anchorage,

 SETTING THE RECORD STRAIGHT

 By all applicable laws of the United States (tribal, state, federal), most importantly by the Alaska Native Claims Settlement Act (ANSCA; 1971, 1987 Amendments), the largest indigenous legislation in American history, I am Alaska Native/Native American.
 I am an enrolled member of Ahtna, Inc. and the Traditional Native Village of Tazlina, a tribe recognized by the U. S. Bureau of Indian Affairs.
 The State of Alaska issued me a license (based on federal laws) authorizing me to create and sell art as authentic Native handicraft.
-For years, I was the tribally-appointed executive director of the Ahtna Heritage Foundation.
+For much of my career, I have served as an administrator for numerous Native organizations.
+For years, I was the tribally-appointed executive director of my tribe's Ahtna Heritage Foundation.
 In addition, I am one of the last speakers on earth of our severely endangered Native language, having learned it from every elder who spoke Ahtna.
 In 1998, I published a dictionary of our language.
+(Click on dictionaries on the menu to download the dictionary or to watch Youtube episodes of me teaching Ahtna.)
+In 1997, I published a collection of our traditional mythology after interviewing every single living Ahtna elder.
 In 1999, Ahtna Chief Harry Johns held a special ceremony to designate me a Traditional Ahtna Culture Bearer, a term usually reserved for elders with significant cultural knowledge.
 These facts should satisfy any curious person about my ethnicity.
 So what is the controversy?

 Anyone with a high public profile will understand the following complaint.
 We live in a society that includes folks who simply cannot abide the success of those of common background or with whom they have (imagined or not) legitimately contested and lost.
 In addition, and in this particular case, there are disturbed people whose malevolence goes beyond the normal issues of petty jealousy and competition.
-Every ten years, or so, someone digs up the old story of how I resigned from the University of Alaska Anchorage in the summer of 1994 and imagines he or she has discovered something new that must be shared with the world.
-People who I have never met attack me for reasons best known to themselves or to their therapists; they needlessly attack my credentials, my books, my poetry, my lineage, and even my children.
+Every ten years or so, especially when one of my books is up for some prestigious award, someone digs up the old story of how I resigned from the University of Alaska Anchorage in the summer of 1994 and imagines he or she has discovered something new that must be shared with the world.
+People I have never met attack me for reasons best known to themselves or to their therapists; they needlessly attack my credentials, my writing, my lineage, my language, and even my children.
 They send me anonymous threatening letters.
 Behaving as nameless cowards, some individuals even send anonymous letters to places where I work and to organizations which I belong in an attempt to get me dismissed.
 The problem is, of course, the story is not new at all, nor is it true.

 Of course, there’s some truth to the story.
 Good rumors always have a basis in fact, no matter how perverted.
 Quite rightly the rumor begins with the fact that in 1993 I was hired as a visiting assistant professor at the University of Alaska Anchorage (I had taught there for years as an instructor).
 Ethnicity had absolutely nothing to do with my hire.
 But halfway though my first year, the provost and dean converted my contract from “visiting” to “tenure track” based on an initiative to increase the number of Alaska Native faculty on campus.
 There was no application process.
 I did not apply for this gratefully received promotion.
 In my case, I was promoted simply because I was an Alaska Native descendant.